GrahamDumpleton/mod_wsgi/telemetry/README.md

 - **UI shows `disconnected`.** The WebSocket couldn't reach the server.
   Check the ingester is still running and `--http-port` matches.
-- **UI connected but no data.** mod_wsgi may not be reaching the socket — check that `--metrics-service` on the mod_wsgi side and `--listen` on the ingester point at the same `unix:` path, and that the Apache user has permission to open the socket path.
+- **UI connected but no data.** mod_wsgi may not be reaching the socket — check that `--telemetry-service` on the mod_wsgi side and `--listen` on the ingester point at the same `unix:` path, and that the Apache user has permission to open the socket path.
 The ingester log prints `listening on ...` at startup.